choucurtis987/CS-131b-Labs/README.md

 # schoolLABS
-a repository for all of my "cs131b: python programming" labs
+this is a repository for my "cs131b: python programming" labs

 will continue to update as my class assigns more labs